Eric MacIntosh

 Research

-The concept of building a strong, authentic organizational culture that produces results continues to drive my research.
+The concept of building a strong, authentic organizational culture that produces results drives Professor MacIntosh's research.
 This concept involves leadership and the ways core values are transmitted in daily work life, which has implications for staff, volunteers and stakeholders.

-Over the past two decades, I have had the pleasure of working with many prominent sport organizations and their leadership to improve their culture.
+Over the past two decades, he has worked with many prominent sport organizations and their leadership to improve their culture.
 This work has focused on the internal organizational environment and the ways people experience it while striving for personal and organizational outcomes.
-My research considers the values, beliefs and assumptions that guide behaviour and help explain “why we do what we do” at work.
+His research considers the values, beliefs and assumptions that guide behaviour and help explain “why we do what we do” at work.
 Understanding these aspects of work can help build a thriving organization.
 This includes, for example, how sport organizations and their leadership create safe, positive environments for their stakeholders while also achieving individual and organizational performance outcomes.

-I continue to supervise thesis and dissertation students with an interest in improving the experiences of people in sport (including athletes, employees, volunteers and consumers).
-My research in safe sport cultures is funded by the Social Sciences Humanities and Research Council of Canada.
+Eric MacIntosh continue to supervise thesis and dissertation students with an interest in improving the experiences of people in sport (including athletes, employees, volunteers and consumers).
+His research in safe sport cultures is funded by the Social Sciences Humanities and Research Council of Canada.

 Publications